An oral history of “Turkey Time,” Charleston’s favorite Thanksgiving song.

 For nearly two decades, the oddball rap song “Turkey Time” has been a holiday classic in West Virginia’s capital city.
 And it all began when a brand-new morning show—The Coach Kidd and Libby Jo Show—hit the airwaves of Electric 102.7 in 1997.
 WV Living caught up with the people who brought this holiday favorite to life.
 This is their story, in their words.

-Jeff “Coach” Kidd got his first work as a morning DJ at WWCK 105, a pop music station in Flint, Michigan.
-A friend told him about an open position at a station in Charleston, so he put together a demo tape and a resume and sent it in.
+Jeff “Coach” Kidd first worked as a morning DJ at WWCK 105, a pop music station in Flint, Michigan.
+A friend told him about an open position at a station in Charleston, so he sent in a demo tape and resume.

-KIDD: July 7, 1997 was my first day.
+JEFF “COACH” KIDD July 7, 1997, was my first day.
 I was afternoons, 3 to 7 for about four months.
 Then the guy who was doing mornings went on vacation.
 My whole career was basically mornings, so I came in and did a morning show.
-They liked it and then, about two weeks after that, I got a call from my (general manager) to come to his office.
+They liked it and then, about two weeks after that, I got a call from my general manager to come to his office.
 That’s when they offered me the job.

-Around the same time, Libby Jo Salyers was also summed to the general manager’s office.
+Around the same time, Libby Jo Salyers was also summoned to the general manager’s office.
 She worked in the station’s advertising department but had also been doing voiceover work for commercials.

 One way Coach kept things fun was playing radio skits and song parodies he made in the station’s production studio.

-song was slow to catch on, initially.
-But by the next year, the station was being inundated with requests for “Turkey Time.”
-One day, Kidd got a call from Hollywood, then the host of Electric 102.7’s Interactive 9@9.
-The show allows listeners to vote for their favorite songs, which are ranked on a countdown chart.
+The song was slow to catch on.
+But by the next Thanksgiving, the station was being inundated with requests for “Turkey Time.”
+One day, Kidd got a call from his coworker Hollywood, host of Electric 102.7’s Interactive 9@9, a countdown show that allowed listeners to vote for their favorite songs.

 Nine years after making “Turkey Time,” Kidd and Salyers were looking for a way to breathe new life into their hit song.